Mars Science Laboratory Contribution to Mars Exploration Program Science Goals

 Goal 3: Characterize the geology of Mars

 [more on Goal 3 for the entire Mars Exploration Program ]

 A record of Mars' history is folded in the layers of the martian surface -- in essence, geology's version of tree rings.
 Mars Science Laboratory studies the rock and soil record in order to understand the geologic processes that created and modified the martian crust and surface through time.
 In particular, it looks for evidence of rocks that formed in the presence of water.

 Mars Science Laboratory will help pave the way for potential human exploration of Mars, as depicted in this artist's concept.

 Goal 4: Prepare for human exploration

 [more on Goal 4 for the entire Mars Exploration Program ]

-By demonstrating an ability to land large, heavy payloads on the surface, Mars Science Laboratory will pave the way for sending equipment and the huge infrastructure needed by any human explorers of the future.
-Experience in precision landing techniques will also provide the first early steps in developing an ability to send astronauts to a given location safely and reliably.
+By demonstrating an ability to land large, heavy payloads on the surface, Mars Science Laboratory paves the way for sending equipment and the huge infrastructure needed by any human explorers of the future.
+Experience in precision landing techniques also provides the first early steps in developing an ability to send astronauts to a given location safely and reliably.

 A better understanding and characterization of radiation levels at the surface of Mars will help mission planners understand potential hazards faced by any future astronaut crews and design methods for protecting their health.